Check out our Frequently Asked Questions – detailing everything from what’s eligible to how to get in touch with us.

 What containers are eligible for a refund?

 As part of the scheme, you can receive a refund for most aluminium, glass, plastic, steel and liquid paperboard beverage containers between 150ml and 3L.
-A comprehensive database of eligible containers can be found here.
+Learn more here.

 The container refund scheme aims to reduce the amount of beverage container litter in the environment.
 Eligible containers are most commonly consumed away from home and make up most container litter in the environment.